 Fees and funding

-Fee UK/EU Full-time: GBP7,925; Overseas Full-time: GBP17,190; Fees for flexible, modular study are charged pro-rata to the appropriate part-time Master's fee taken in an academic session.
+Fee UK/EU Full-time: See fees note (below); Fees for flexible, modular study are charged pro-rata to the appropriate full-time Master's fee taken in an academic session: £1,321 per 30-credit module, £2,642 for the 60-credit dissertation for 2017/18.
+The total fees for any academic year will therefore be determined by the number of modules taken.

 Qualification and course duration